-Whatever else stands out, it's obvious the Church had better not forget about calling expectantly on the name of Jesus.
+Whatever else stands out, it's obvious the Church had better not forget Jesus.
 Nothing else will ever substitute for His presence and touch.
 We are not called to know certain truths about Jesus (though that is very important).
 We're called to introduce people to Jesus Himself.
 And the prayer life of the church is the gateway to His life and presence.